 The Film Studies program at Bard College lasts two years.
 The culmination of the program is a senior project in the history of film.
 This occurs after students finish the prerequisite production workshops.

-Bard College’s film program encourages its students to think creatively by offering a wide variety of areas to study in.
+Bard College’s film program encourages its students to think creatively by offering a wide variety of areas to study.
 These include animation, performance, narrative and non-narrative filmmaking, and more.

 As a student first stepping foot in the program, your curriculum will include classes in history and the fundamentals of production.
 The upper-level courses are intended to enhance students’ creative and critical awareness.

 Bard College generally costs around $35,000 to attend.
-This makes the tuition one of the cheaper options when looking at film schools.
+This makes their tuition one of the cheaper options when looking at film schools.

 When you’re embarking on your journey toward a career in the film business, attending film school is a great opportunity that will allow you to experiment with various facets of filmmaking and form lasting industry connections.

 That’s where Voices comes in.
-We’re the number one marketplace that connects creatives with voice actors that can bring that extra dimension to their projects.
+We’re the number one marketplace that connects creatives with voice actors who can bring that extra dimension to their projects.

 While studying in a film production program, you will inevitably be coming into contact with and collaborating with actors.
 Sourcing professional voice actors is a perfect way to add voice over narration to your project or make your animated short come to life.